-In the wake of Coronavirus, flying has slowed considerably, but if you absolutely MUST travel, here’s how to disinfect your airplane seat and stay healthy while flying
+In the wake of Covid, flying has slowed considerably, but if you MUST travel, here’s how to disinfect your airplane seat and stay healthy while flying

 1. Wash Your Hands and Avoid Touching Your Face (duh)